iZeaoGamer/GalacticPE/major.md

 - Updated Max player slot for Anarchy.

 - Fixed max player count displaying as zero or one.
 It's now at 40 max players, and more if joining when the server's full.

+- Error messages will now show in #network-status when the database is offline.
+This is so we can result into knowing the cause of the database becoming offline.

+- Completely recoded API, and added a new class: Network.

+The network class is a networking class, allowing all functionality to be to do with networking.
+Here's the following functions we've added:
+* getServerName() - Returns the current server the player is on.

+* isServer() - Returns whether the current server is actually a server.

+* isProxy() - Whether or not you're using a proxy.
+This method may be unreliable, and has been untested to work in both ways.

+* getLobbies() - Gets all lobbies through out the network!

+* getLobby(string $lobby) - Returns the given Lobby name.

+* getServers() - This totals all servers except the lobby servers.

+* getGamemodes() - This totals all gamemodes except the lobby servers.

+- We've completely recoded chat formatting's new methods.

+- Added new Factions plugin, bettter than ever!

+- Added new Factions system support to OG OP Factions!

+- If not in a faction, it'll now display as "...".

+- SkyBlock Levels will now not show up if the user has level zero.

+- Used our unique API to introduce per server names.

+- Updated Kits to display the updated ranks.

+- Added OG OP Factions to server selector (Will announce once we've brought it back fully though).

+- Added /wild, updated, and better than ever!

+- Added new Vanish hud system!

+- Moved vanish related content from the old core to the new network core, and have added it as a static API.

+- The HUD displays the following:
+* Current amount of vanished players online.

+* Time since you've been vanished.

+- When you've lost permission, you'll now automatically be taken out of vanish, and will receive a message containing why you've been taken out of vanish.
+This is for security reasons.

+- Removed the old core, and are adding more commands to the network core.

+- Fixed Minion shop from crashing the given player.

+- Added Join and Quit messages to #global-public-chat.
+The difference is everything is global in #global-public-chat including chat/quit messages, and #last-seen is for staff / builders join/quit messages only.

+- Fixed vanish time bug, where the time would continue where you left off if you toggle vanish off, then back on.
+This shouldn't occur.

+We have made a brand new team called: "Beta Team".
+This team will be very limited to certain channels for security reasons.

+#request-something is now requesting anything
+- As of Network Rebrand 2.0.0, we will no longer just be allowing ranks.
+This list contains the following request types you can use:

+- Whitelist / Beta pass

+- <rank> - This rank can now also mean a donator rank, for beta testers or for anyone that had a donator rank before.
+I know we lack on doing this, but the reason is simply due to timezones.
+You can't set somebody's permission when they're offline.
+We may fix this in the future though.

+- Added Proxy broadcasts instead of per server support.

+- Fixed /pv from not opening storage properly.

+- Spawners now work as expected - Just right click the spawner using the spawn egg you want to use, and there you go - It'll add it to the spawner.

+- Added a new Networking error feature.
+How this works: Every error that is caught from one of our servers, the error will display errors, and will log it for super higherups to see.
+As you can see, in the screenshot, this'll be what it looks like.
+And no, we didn't give the whole code away, only the function which the error occurred in.
+This is a much simpler way of retrieving errors, without checking console, since that takes ages to do, and it could potential be gone by the time I see it.
+This erroring feature will allow me to check the error directly on discord without the hassle of checking console, where it's limited clogged messages.

+- Fixed not being teleported to spawn when falling off from spawn.

+- Fixed not being teleported to spawn when falling off your island.

+- Fixed /is settings not working.

+- We've fixed an issue, where if a player creation class was not found, it'll return as if the user's a console.
+If a player creation isn't found, it'll return a no permission error.
+Much more professional than our old system.

+- Added /spawn to OG OP Factions.

+- Updated Starter kit from /kit.

+- Spawn arguments are now dependent on the server the user is on.

+- Updated Custom Enchants to 2.0.0, which is a huge update.

+- Added new Factions plugin to OG OP Factions.
+This update is so huge.
+It's got:
+Faction permissions, customizability, faction fly, claiming (auto, circle, square), unclaiming types, more custom features, and so much more!
+You should check it out!